0x53A/ramblings/AkkaInFSharp.md

 Doctor: > Then don't do that.

 ### Types or GTFO

 > <insert something philosophical about types>

 If you use F#, you want to use types.
-Akka is objectly-type.
+Akka is objectly-typed.

 This is a basic C# example: